opconWizard/opcon-docs/docs/automation-concepts/machine-groups.md

 Type.
 Additionally, the programs for the jobs are installed in the same location on each machine.
 In OpCon, all of these machines are placed in a machine group.
-The jobs in the schedule are set up as required, and each job is set to \"Use Schedule Instance Machine\".
-On the Schedule definition, the \"Multi-Instance\" checkbox is marked, and the correct machine group is defined for the option to
-\"Build an instance for each machine in the Group\".
+The jobs in the schedule are set up as required, and each job is set to "Use Schedule Instance Machine".
+On the Schedule definition, the "Multi-Instance" checkbox is marked, and the correct machine group is defined for the option to "Build an instance for each machine in the Group".
 When the schedule is built and the jobs qualify for the day,
-OpCon creates a copy of the schedule for each machine in the group, and each of the jobs have their Primary Machine set based on the Schedule instance\'s machine.
+OpCon creates a copy of the schedule for each machine in the group, and each of the jobs have their Primary Machine set based on the Schedule instance's machine.
 Each instance of the schedule is named using the following syntax: Schedule Name_Machine Name.